ianyepan/ianyepan.github.io/_posts/2026-06-07-emacs-in-pop-culture.md

 ![Haker Emacs](/images/haker-emacs.png){: width="90%"}
 _Have you tried Emacs through sendmail?_

+P.S.
+As far-fetched as "hacking through Emacs and mail" sounds, there's some real history behind it.
+See *The Cuckoo's Egg* in the [Honorable mentions](#honorable-mentions) below.
+Maybe the writers weren't so far off after all.

 ## Honorable mentions

-A few honorable mentions that may not fall into pop-culture sightings, but are too good to leave out:
+ A few honorable mentions -- textual references and other nods that aren't on-screen sightings, but are too good to leave out:

 - **xkcd #378, *Real Programmers*** -- the famous strip where "real programmers use butterflies" to flip disk bits, capped by the line